What is the background to the power struggle in Lebanon?

 The Future Movement, led by Saad al-Hariri, the son of Rafiq, is the largest party within the majority.

-After a general election in June 2005, Saad al-Hariri had the option of becoming Lebanon's prime minister (a post reserved for a Sunni Muslim under Lebanon's political system).
+After general elections in June 2005, Saad al-Hariri had the option of becoming Lebanon's prime minister (a post reserved for a Sunni Muslim under Lebanon's political system).
 He instead appointed Fouad Siniora, a former finance minister.

 Hezbollah, a Shia Muslim organisation, is by far the largest group within the March 8 opposition, but Amal, its former rival, is a key partner.